What are the ethical issues in simplifying information? And what legitimacy does Easy Read have in adapting language for accessibility?

 A narrower target audience

-This has resulted in a narrowing of the target audience for accessible information, so that people with learning difficulties have become the main or only language disability group for Easy Read.
+The focus on learning disability has narrowed the target audience for accessible information, so that people with learning difficulties have become the main or only language disability group for Easy Read.

 And there is also the ‘average’ reader, who is caught in an accessibility gap without language adaptation.